Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Can the 30-30-3 Rule Help With Weight Loss?

 The 30-30-3 rule is not specifically a fat-loss formula, but it may support weight management because protein and fiber can make meals more filling.
-When meals are more satisfying, some people find it easier to reduce snacking and stay within their calorie needs.
+When meals are more satisfying, some people find it easier to reduce random snacking and stay within their calorie needs.

 For weight loss, the most important factor is still a consistent calorie deficit.
 The 30-30-3 rule can support that goal by helping you build meals around whole foods, protein, fiber, and better appetite control.
+However, it does not automatically create fat loss if total calories are too high.

 Common Mistakes to Avoid